UliTroyo/advent-of-code/README.md

 ### Day 3

 It still takes me significant effort to not think of procedural solutions to these challenges.
 I had already done another mutable variable monstrosity for the first part, when I realized while working in the second part that instead of looping, I could just use `uniq` to break down each string to simply sift the duplicates out.
-It's still very wordy, as I haven't figured out my style: how much description is too much?
+My solutions are still very wordy, as I haven't figured out my style: how much description is too much?
 How much can I abstract away?
-Funnily, what I'm happiest about accomplishing today is adding a script that opens or creates that day's file.
+Funnily, what I'm happiest about accomplishing today is adding a script that opens or creates that day's file, as my tab completion already has 4 other similarly-named files.
 My one-liner:

 ```nu
 hx (date now | date format "%Y/day-%d.nu")